Superconformal Quantum Mechanics and Growth of Sheaf Cohomology: Computational results

 \section{Computational results}

 In this section we present and explain the numerical data for $\mathcal{C}(L, 0, 0, K)$

 IF we only take the leading order term in \eqref{asymptotic}, the convergence is slow.
 So we will take into account subleading corrections.
-The analysis in the previous section shows that subleading correction of $\log|\mathcal{C}|$ can take the form $K^{2/4}, K^{1/4}, \log(K)$ and order 1 term.
-For small $K$ it turns out the $\log(K)$ contributes more than the other terms.
+The analysis in the previous section shows that subleading correction of $\log|\mathcal{C}|$ can take {$K^{2/4}, K^{1/4}, \log(K)$ or $\mathcal{O}_{K/L}(1)$}.
+For small $K$ it turns out {that} $\log(K)$ contributes more than the other terms.
 Part of the contribution from $\log(K)$ comes from the quadratic determinant which is easy to compute.
 The determinant of the second derivative of \eqref{leading_exponent} at \eqref{saddle} is

 and we can apply the formula for quadratic fluctuation to deduce